 4. Gransfors Bruks 4034 Sharpening Stone

 At first, we balked at the insane price of the Gransfors Bruks 4034 sharpening stone.
 It’s nearly as expensive as machine-powered sharpeners that we’ve used, though it seems like it’s just a simple stone!
 In reality, it’s much more than that.
 Indeed, it’s a simple tool, but it’s also a very effective tool that will likely last a lifetime.

-Since it’s so simple, this stone will work with any type of metal blade.
+Since it’s so simple, this stone will work with any metal blade.
 It’s also small enough to slip into your pocket for use in the field.
 But the number one draw of this tool is the incredible edges it helps you create.
 The blades we sharpened with this stone had the sharpest, smoothest, finest edges of any sharpener we used.
 Even still, it’s hard to justify such an outrageous price.

 5. Sharp Pebble Ax Sharpening Stone

 There was a lot to like about the Sharp Pebble Ax Sharpening Stone, but not enough to earn it a spot in our top three.
-It’s a basic whetstone, though it’s pretty sizable at about 7” x 2” x 1”.
-It’ll be a bit obtrusive in your pocket, so it’s probably not the best option to bring into the field.
+It’s a basic whetstone, though it’s pretty sizable at 7” x 2” x 1”.
+It’ll be a bit obtrusive in your pocket, so it’s probably not the best stone to bring into the field.

 6. SHARPAL 103N All-in Multi-Sharpener

 The SHARPAL 103N All-in Multi-Sharpener is a versatile tool that’s meant to work with all metal blades.
 It has several slots for the blades to slide through, which are meant to provide specific angles for different blades.
 While we like the concept, and it works okay, many blades don’t fit in their intended slots.